chatwoot/docs/docs/product/channels/whatsapp/twilio.md

 ![finish_inbox](../images/whatsapp/whatsapp-inbox-is-ready.png)

 To connect a **WhatsApp** channel, you have to configure a callback URL in the Twilio inbox.
-Follow the following steps.
+Follow the steps below.

 - Login to your Twilio Console.
 - Go to `Programmable SMS -> Whatsapp -> Senders`.